-During the year, the Committee received an update at each meeting from the project team established to assess and strengthen the financial reporting control environment in anticipation of a SOX style framework being introduced in the UK.
-The timing of the implementation legislation remains unclear; however, management has continued to monitor regulatory developments and provide regular updates to the Committee.
+During the year, the Committee received an update at each meeting from the project team covering legislative and regulatory developments, progress on implementation and validation of Finance and IT controls, and the change programme to support the Company's adoption of the new framework from 1 April 2025.
 Following the Committee's review and recommendation, the Board agreed that SSE's System of Internal Control (including risk management) continues to be effective.
 This was in accordance with the requirements of the FRC Guidance on Risk Management, Internal Control and related Financial and Business Reporting.